vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 (V) NĀNYADEVA.

-He was the writer of a commentary on the Bharata Sutra, called Bharata Bhāșya.
+He was the writer of a commentary on the Bharata Sutra, called Bharata Bhāṣya.
 He is quoted by Abhinava in A. Bh., P. 255.

 HIS TIME Nānyadeva is a familiar name to indologists.
 Four eminent scholars have written on him.
 Professor Sylvain Lévi was the first to deal with the question of Nānya's date in Le Népāl, Vol. II.
 According to him, Nānyadeva's accession fell in 1097 A.D.
 This date, according to Dr. R. C. Majumdar, because it is "confirmed by a memorial verse preserved in Vidyāpati's Puruṣaparīkņā and corroborated by a MS. written in 1097 in the reign of king Nānyadeva" (I. H.Q., Vol. VII, P. 680) may be regarded as finally settled.
 According to Mr. Jayaswal, however, the year of accession was 1093 A. D. and that of death 1133 A. D.